 - Where does morality come from?
 How could a mutating genetic code have the moral authority to tell you how you ought to behave?

-- Does the Bible has far better manuscripts and supporting evidence than any other ancient documents?
+- Does the Bible have far better manuscripts and supporting evidence than any other ancient document?

 - Is the Bible bolstered by archeological finds?
-Could any or all of the Bible’s specific, detailed prophecies could have been fulfilled through chance or deceit?
+Could any or all of the Bible’s specific, detailed prophecies have been fulfilled through chance?

-- What is the chance that a collection of books written over a 1,500 year period with forty different authors would be so unified it its message and story?
+- What is the chance that a collection of books written over a 1,500 year period with forty different authors would be so unified in its message and story?

 How does a person have only a public life of 3 years and have more literary impact than any other person in all of history?
+How did his disciples turn from fear to those who are willing to die for their beliefs so quickly?
 Why is he the most inspirational figure for art in the history of the world?
 Or universally appear in the lyrics of popular music?
 Who is better represented historically in science?
 Or in the founding charters of university buildings and bylaws?Today, from countless paintings, statues, and buildings, from literature and history, from personality and institution, from profanity, popular song and entertainment media, from confession and controversy, from legend and ritual – Jesus stands quietly at the center of the contemporary world, as he himself predicted.Dallas WillardCould this be the most successful scam in history?
 Pascal wrote, “People almost invariably arrive at their beliefs not on the basis of proof but on the basis of what they find attractive.”
 Faith will continue to be a source of comfort, joy and peace.
 It is hard to argue with that.
 Benefits exist for believing in God, and for not believing in God (like no accountability).

 Is Atheism Dead? by Eric Metaxas

 There Is a God: How the World’s Most Notorious Atheist Changed His Mind by Antony Flew